 Roots to Success is an aspiration raising project for pupils at local primary and secondary schools in York.

 Roots to Success is a collaborative project between the University of York, York St John University, York College and Askham Bryan.
 The scheme has been in place since 1998 and its aim is to engage with pupils over an extended period of time to support young people in York to make informed decisions about their future.

-During 2020/21, our Access and Outreach programmes will be delivered virtually with some face-to-face events.
+During 2021/22, our Access and Outreach programmes will be delivered virtually with some face-to-face events.
 We will be guided by government guidelines and University policy.
-We will work directly with programme participants and our school and college partners to keep you informed of progress.

 "Roots to Success has helped me to think positively about my future.
 I have thought about the range of careers that I could do and most importantly the steps I have to take to achieve my goals."